 Let’s take John as an example.

-John has 5 SaaS applications he is using regularly.
+John is using 5 SaaS applications regularly.

-What are passwordless logins?
+What are Passwordless Logins?

 This may sound complex but actually it isn’t.

-Let’s take this flow:
+Let’s take a closer look at this flow:

-But is email the only method for password-less logins?
+But is email the only method for passwordless logins?

-So far all of this is sounding quite familiar, right?
+All of this sounds quite familiar, right?

-So, does this mean that you should quickly run tomorrow morning to delete ALL passwords from your DB and solely provide password-less based authentication?
+So, does this mean that you should quickly run tomorrow morning to delete ALL passwords from your DB and solely provide passwordless based authentication?

-Let’s wait a bit before running to delete them all and first consider the pros and cons for password-less vs. password-based authentication.
+Let’s wait a bit before running to delete them all and first consider the pros and cons for passwordless vs. password-based authentication.

-- Hard to implement – In most cases, email + passwords are very easy to implement but a flow where we would need to maintain expirations on tokens and shipping out emails, makes the implementation complex and increases development costs.
+- Hard to implement – In most cases, email + passwords are very easy to implement but a flow where we need to maintain expirations on tokens and shipping out emails, makes the implementation complex and increases development costs.

 - Less relevant in the case of IDP / SSO based authentication.

-Password-less logins are here to stay.
+Passwordless SSO and logins are here to stay.
 This idea of not requiring a user to remember any passwords to the multiple accounts they are using enhances the level of trust in the authentication flow.